gfreewind/kernel_net_chart/README.md

 # kernel_skb_path
 It is the skb path of Linux kernel.
 I would like enlarge the flow always.
+The flow is constructed based on latest netdev kernel whose git link is git://git.kernel.org/pub/scm/linux/kernel/git/davem/net.git

 Because I want to focus on the skb path from the lay 2 to socket layer, so the driver is not that I care about.
 I just selected the intel's e1000 driver to explain the NAPI.